perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 They are being exported using the VBoxManage command line that comes with VirtualBox.
 It (gently) stops the machine, takes an OVA and starts it back up.

+## Usage
+Here is a simple example of the script that you use:
+`.\Backup-VirtualBox.ps1 -VM 'VM Test' -Destination D:\Backup -Compress -StartAfterBackup -Verbose`

+Please use Get-Help for more examples within the script:
+`Get-Help .\Backup-VirtualBox.ps1 -Examples`

 ## Parameters
 * VM: This is the VM name as displayed in VirtualBox itself
 * Destination: This is the folder in which the backup will be stored